LLNL/axom/src/components/sidre/docs/sphinx/group.rst

 to access different Groups and Views in it.

 .. note:: * The name (string) of a Group or View **must be unique** within its
-            parent Group.
+            parent/owning Group.
           * A Group or View has a unique integer identifier within its parent/owning group, which is generated when it is created.
-          * Views and child Groups with a Group can be accessed by name or integer id.
+          * Views and child Groups in a Group can be accessed by name or integer id.

 A Group object can be moved or copied to another Group.
 When a Group is moved